FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ```

 So now that we have the base address of libc and the location of the `/bin/sh` string (0x404000), we can do a classic
 execve ropchain.
-I added a simple function that makes calculating the address of each gadget easy.
+I added a simple function that makes calculating the address of each gadget easy based on the libc offset.

 ```python3
 # Converts a libc address to its actual address based on the offset